CSEP Certification Frequently Asked Questions

 Your first step is to submit a CSEP-CPT or CSEP-CEP application.

-**Important**: It is important to note that CSEP’s policy states that a candidate has 6 months from the time they successfully complete the first exam (theory or practical) to successfully complete the remaining exam and register with CSEP as a new member.
+**Important**: CSEP’s policy states that a candidate has six months from the time they successfully complete the first exam (theory or practical) to successfully complete the remaining exam and register with CSEP as a new member.
 Therefore, in the instance that there is no practical exam opportunity available in their region, it is not recommended that candidates proceed to challenge the theory exam without first confirming that the date that they will be able to challenge their practical exam.

 If I am not successful on either my theory or practical exam, how soon can I re-take it?